AhmedF239/Company-Product-Performance/README.md

   - Analyze monthly trends to allocate resources and forecast future performance.
 - **Customer Insights**:
   - Evaluate customer engagement metrics to improve satisfaction and service quality.

+---

+These dashboards are versatile tools for analysts, managers, and decision-makers aiming to enhance operational efficiency, improve customer service, and maximize revenue.